National Telecommunications and Information Administration (NTIA)

 Gartner is a leading research and advisory company with a focus on information technology.
 As part of the Peer and Practitioner Research division (formerly CEB Global), my team took seriously the idea that people are the best experts in their own lives.
 My job as a qualitative researcher was to uncover and distill practical insights out of tech executives’ day-to-day business challenges.
 This involved:

-- Working closely with executives, subject matter experts, quantitative researchers, and Gartner Analysts to refine and pressure-test research questions, hypotheses, and solutions.
+- Working closely with client company executives, subject matter experts, quantitative researchers, and Gartner Analysts to refine and pressure-test research questions, hypotheses, and solutions.

 - Planning, conducting, and reporting on in-depth primary research interviews with executives.

 - Utilizing rigorous qualitative methodology to collate and analyze dozens of interview transcripts for each research question.

 - Managing production of key research deliverables, including research studies, white papers, case studies, presentations and webinars.